nekocode/neko-gallery/README.md

-Change the username variable in the `App.svelte` file to your github id:
+Change variables in the `App.svelte` file:

 ```
-const username = "nekocode";
+const username = "Your github id";
+const token = "Your github personal access token";
 ```

 Enjoy it.